Contacts & FAQs

 What social activities does Groom provide summer associates?

 We organize social events that our summer associates participate in.
 These can include concerts, baseball games, wine-tastings, bowling, and happy hours.
-You also can expect luncheon get-togethers where, over the summer, you’ll likely get to know all of the nearly 60 Groom attorneys and their practice areas.
+You also can expect luncheon get-togethers where, over the summer, you’ll likely get to know all of the 70 Groom attorneys and their practice areas.

 General firm information, associate and lateral hire information